 Minimum Age Requirement

 To work here, the general minimum age requirement is 16.
 This applies to most guest service and kitchen team roles.
 For leadership positions or those involving store keys and opening or closing responsibilities, applicants are typically required to be at least 18 years old.
-Each store follows local labour laws, so the required age may vary slightly based on location or the nature of the job.

 Educational Background